Self-Guided Tour of Alsace, France

 - Le Moon

 Le Moon, located in Strasbourg on the banks of the Ill River, is a 5-minute stroll from the Rhine Palace, 350 meters from the Strasbourg Christmas Market, and 600 meters from the Cathedral.
 Each unit in the 19th-century building has a modern interior design.
-A satellite flat-screen TV with foreign channels is available in the accommodations.
 The Superior and Deluxe Apartments come with a dining room and a fully equipped kitchen, while the Studio Apartment only has a fridge, a microwave, and a Nespresso coffee maker.
-There are a private bathrooms available, as well as free Clarins toiletries and bathrobes.
-Le Moon provides towels for guests.

 Numerous discoveries are promised by the Alsace Wine Route.
 Follow your heart and appreciate the wide range of treats the Alsace Wine Route has to offer as you travel.
 You can try new experiences and activities to make your stay truly memorable, including biking through vineyards, strolling through picturesque villages, scaling castle walls, meeting winegrowers and learning about their craft, tasting Alsatian wines at a sensory workshop, and relaxing in a spa with views of the vines.